craic/pi_power/README.md

 to the Pi (the blue PowerBoost LED will go out).
 If the USB cable is connected, the battery will continue to recharge.

 If you let the battery run out, the Red LED will warn you by flashing and when the fraction remaining reaches a low, but safe, level the system will shutdown.
-The shutdown level is set to ensure a safe shutdown before the battery is completley exhausted.
+The shutdown level is set conservatively to ensure the battery does not drain completely and cause the Pi to lose power.

 # Hardware